Calling Me Close, Grandma Whispered Her Final Words – On Christmas Morning, I Went to Fulfill Her Last Wish

 "Nora, my dearest girl, my greatest treasure is hidden where we kept the Christmas ornaments.
 Don't let anyone else take it; it's for you."

-My heart raced as I made my way back to the attic with the note clutched tightly in my hand.
+My heart raced as I went back to the attic with the note clutched tightly in my hand.
 I found the old box of Christmas decorations tucked away in a corner among the things I hadn't disturbed the previous day.

 A box of Christmas decorations | Source: Gemini